batxes/Drought-predictor-project/README.md

 ## About the model

 The model is trained with Gradient Boosting algorithm.
-The dataset was last updated 3 years ago.

 ## About the project

 - Data was explored, cleaned and preprocessed first in a jupyter notebook.
-I trained also the model in the notebook.
+First model training experiments were done in the notebook.
 - The code was cleaned and exported to a python script.
-- I track the experiments and register the model using Mlflow.
+- I tracked the experiments and register the model using Mlflow.
 - I used Prefect for workflow orchestration.

 ## How to run the project

+- clone the project
+- mkdir data
+- Download the dataset from https://www.kaggle.com/datasets/cdminix/us-drought-meteorological-data?resource=download/ into the data folder
 - In the project directory, run `pipenv install -r requirements` and then `pipenv shell`
 - run Mlflow with `docker compose up` -> You can check the experiments information in http://localhost:5001/
 - run the project with `python train.py` -> You can check the pipeline in http://localhost:4200/